Room Selection FAQs

 During these processes, students select a specific room from available upper-level designated buildings.
 Students can also indicate new or continued interest in living in a Program House.

 University-owned Co-Ops, sororities, fraternities, and other approved Affiliated Houses have separate application processes.
-Rising sophomores must indicate participation in one of these options on their housing application before it closes..
+Rising sophomores must indicate participation in one of these options on their housing application by March 15

 If I sign up for Housing, do I have to participate in Spring Housing Selection?